opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 - 300 ms for operation 2
 - 400 ms for operation 3
 - 500 ms for operation 4
-- 600 ms latency for operation 5.
+- 600 ms for operation 5

-This latency cascade continues with each subsequent request, increasing latency times.
+This latency cascade continues, increasing latency by 100ms for each subsequent request.

 ### Recommendation